 The Internal Revenue Service (IRS) will almost certainly send you a letter or notice when you have unpaid taxes due.
-But you may also receive a letter from the agency for other reasons, including:
+But you may also receive a letter from the agency for other reasons.
+Here's some tips for handling IRS letters and notices.

 Once you’ve carefully reviewed the letter, you'll know if any action is required on your part.
 Ignoring it can cause additional steps to be taken by the IRS.
 For example, a demand for payment notice will progress to a Notice of Intent to Levy, if you ignore it.

 You typically don’t need to respond with an explanation if you agree with the notice, though exceptions may apply.
-For example, if the gross income reported to the IRS by your employer does not match what you put on your return, the agency will send you a:
+For example, if the gross income reported to the IRS by your employer does not match what you put on your return, the agency will send you:

 - Notice CP-2000